google/badwolf/docs/bql.md

 * _Drop_: Drops an existing graph in the store you are connected to.
 * _Shows_: Shows the list of available graphs.
 * _Select_: Allows querying data from one or more graphs.
-* _Insert_: Allows inserting data from one or more graphs.
+* _Insert_: Allows inserting data into one or more graphs.
 * _Delete_: Allows deleting data from one or more graphs.
 * _Construct_: Allows creating new statements into graphs by querying existing statements.
 * _Deconstruct_: Allows removing statements from graphs by querying existing statements.

 Currently _insert_ and _delete_ operations require you to explicitly state the fully qualified triple.
 In its current form it is not intended to deal with large data manipulation.
-Also they do not allow to use queries as sources of the triples to insert or delete.
+Also, they do not allow to use queries as sources of the triples to insert or delete.

 ## Creating a New Graph

 All data in BadWolf is stored in graphs.
-Graph need to be explicitly created.
+Graphs need to be explicitly created.
 The `CREATE` graph statement allows you to create a graph as shown below.

 ```